hydevbiz/AstridLevel/README.md

 ## 📈 AstridLevel

-AstridLevel is a plugin that enables you to manage player levels on your Minecraft server with ease.
-Customize and control player levels through simple commands and configurations.
+AstridLevel is a custom plugin for the AstridCloud server that makes managing player levels easy. 📈 Customize and control player levels with simple commands and flexible configurations, tailored specifically for AstridCloud.

 ### 🔧 Commands and Permissions